The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Preparing to sell
+Need to sell even faster?

 Is it worth upgrading your home before you sell?